surajRathi/positioning_system/README.md

     unused as of now

 simple_test.py :=
-    connects the acoustic stack to get a postition estimate based on recorded data
+    connects the acoustic stack to get a position estimate based on recorded data

 simple_tests.ipynb :=
    Notebook with exploratory codes for the different modules